nightscout/Trio/README.md

 ## Introduction

-Open-iAPS - an automated insulin delivery system for iOS based on the OpenAPS algorithm with [adaptations for Open iAPS](https://github.com/nightscout/open-iaps-oref).
+Open-iAPS - an automated insulin delivery system for iOS based on the OpenAPS algorithm with [adaptations for Open-iAPS](https://github.com/nightscout/open-iaps-oref).

 The project started as Ivan Valkou's FreeAPS X implementation of the OpenAPS algorithm for iPhone, and later forked and rebranded as iAPS.
 The project has since seen substantial contributions from many developers, leading to a range of new features and enhancements.

-Following the release of version 3.0.0, due to differing views on development and code quality, there was a significant shift in the project's direction.
+Following the release of version 3.0.0, due to differing views on development, open source, and peer review, there was a significant shift in the project's direction.
 This led to the separation from the [Artificial-Pancreas/iAPS](https://github.com/Artificial-Pancreas/iAPS) repository, and the birth of Open-iAPS as a distinct entity.
 This transition marks a new phase for the project, symbolizing both its evolution and the dynamic nature of collaborative development.

 Open-iAPS continues to leverage a variety of frameworks from the DIY looping community and remains at the forefront of DIY diabetes management solutions, constantly evolving with valuable contributions from its community.